Varies, Up to $10,000

 - Live in the state of North Carolina; and

-- Necessary equipment, including wheelchairs, restraints, orthoses, strollers, accessibility equipment, etc.,
+- Necessary equipment (including technology), including wheelchairs, restraints, orthoses, strollers, accessibility equipment, etc.;

 - Special one-time services or treatments, or

-Funds received through the Durham Cerebral Palsy Foundation Fund should NOT be used for: living expenses; ongoing or long-term expenses; ongoing, long-term therapy or services; ongoing service delivery; equipment that has already been purchased and paid in full.
+Funds received through the Durham Cerebral Palsy Foundation Fund should NOT be used for living expenses; ongoing or long-term expenses; ongoing, long-term therapy or services; ongoing service delivery; or equipment that has already been purchased and paid in full.